ollej/rusty-slider/demo/assets/slides.md

 # Markdown

-Only supports headers and paragraphs for simplicity.
+* Slides are written in markdown.
+* Supports headers, paragraphs, unordered lists and code blocks.

-Text between horizontal lines will be a slide.
+* Text between horizontal lines will be a slide.

 ---

 # Theme

-Colors and font can be configured in a json file.
+Colors and fonts can be configured in a json file.

+A background image can also be defined in the theme file.

 ---